August Sees Changes to Rochester Homebuying Market

 “At top of market, we had homes selling for $100,000 over asking price.
 We’re not seeing that anymore,” said Pulver.
 “Think about the extra cost of the downpayment funds and financed amount in a situation like that.
 You can buydown the rate significantly with that savings.
 The buydown can lower the monthly payment and reduce the interest paid over the lifetime of the loan.”

-What Should Buyers do Now?
+What Should Buyers Do Now?

-To be prepared, prospective buyers whould stay engaged in the homebuying process.
+To be prepared, prospective buyers should stay engaged in the homebuying process.
 Although many people did need to “take a break” after some disappointments, you never know when an opportunity may occur and it’s best to be prepared:

 • Stay in Touch with Their Lender – Reach out and make sure you are (still) prequalified or preapproved.
 Make sure to update your application with any changes to your financial position.
 Think about salary increases, new employer, additional loan you may have signed for (auto, furniture, etc.) or any other changes.